-Attic Furnaces: Why would you put a furnace in your attic?
+Attic furnace: why would you put a furnace in your attic?

 Attic furnaces are something more homeowners have been considering in both residential and commercial buildings.
-Typically, residential and commercial buildings have furnaces installed in their basements but moving your furnace to the attic or having a furnace installed in your attic can provide greater convenience and safety.
+A furnace is typically installed in the basement, but moving your furnace to the attic or having a furnace installed in your attic can provide greater convenience and safety.

 Furnace in attic pros and cons

-Installation can be simple: A lot of hvac manufacturers are designing a wider variety of furnaces to fit all types of homes and living spaces.
-Attic furnaces were a natural and necessary innovation because not everyone has a basement, garage or functional closet.
+Installation can be simple: HVAC manufacturers design a wide variety of furnaces to fit all types of homes and living spaces.
+Being able to place a furnace in the attic is necessary because not everyone has a basement, garage, or functional closet.

-More affordable installation: An attic furnace can be ventilated outside much more easily because of the location.
+More affordable installation: A furnace can be ventilated outside much more easily when placed in the attic.
 Venting the furnace here requires less ductwork than in other areas of the home assuming you do not have a concrete or slab roof.
-This enables many to save on the cost of furnace installation due to less ductwork being necessary.
+This enables many to save on the cost of furnace installation because less ductwork is necessary.

-Saves space: Attics usually are left empty with no real utilization of the space.
+Saves space: Attics are typically empty with little to no living space.
 Sometimes this is because the space is too small to make functional, but it could be just big enough for an attic furnace.
 This could help free up space in a basement or garage if that is where your furnace is currently located.

 How much does an attic furnace cost?

-The cost of an attic furnace is going to vary based on the type of furnace that makes the most sense for your space.
+The cost of a furnace for your attic is going to vary based on the type of furnace that makes the most sense for your space.
 Whether you choose horizontal or vertical, gas or electric, every home will have different requirements that make having a furnace in your attic both efficient and functional.

 A good option if you are considering a furnace in your attic is to get one with high efficiency.
 A high efficiency furnace in your attic can help balance any decreases observed by trying to move heat against its natural direction throughout the house.
 High efficiency furnaces require less energy to run than traditional furnaces but can cost up to twice as much.

-Attic furnace installation must comply with either local mechanical code or International mechanical code (IMC).
-Below are some attic furnace requirements that align with most codes based on regions in the United States.
+Installing a furnace in your attic must comply with either local mechanical code or international mechanical code (IMC).
+Below are some requirements that align with most codes based on regions in the United States.

-An attic furnace passageway minimum dimensions are: 30 inches high, 22 inches wide and 20 feet max length.
-The dimensions must be large enough to remove the largest hvac system or furnace appliance installed up there.
+The passageway to reach a furnace in your attic must have minimum dimensions of 30 inches high, 22 inches wide, and 20 feet max length.
+The dimensions must be large enough to remove the largest HVAC system or furnace appliance installed in your attic.

 How to install a furnace in your attic?

-The process for installing a new furnace in your attic or moving a furnace to your attic depend on a number of variables.
-Your home layout, the size of your attic as well as temperatures in hot and cold seasons locally should impact how you approach this.
+The process for installing a new furnace in your attic or moving a furnace to your attic depends on a number of variables.
+Your home layout, the size of your attic, and your region’s climate will factor into whether an attic furnace is best for your home.

 For assistance with your attic furnace installation or help answering any questions you have related to the installation process please contact us.